 A Chocolate Ganache Ratio Sturdy Enough for Macarons

 Chocolate ganache is made from warmed up cream that is poured over chocolate.
 After combining together, it becomes a smooth mixture that has a variety of uses.
 Depending on the consistency, which is controlled by the ratio of chocolate to cream, it can be used for filling cakes, glazing or dripping onto cakes, eaten alone as a truffle or as an easy macaron filling.
-The ratios in this chocolate ganache is formulated especially for use as a macaron filling, it’s firm enough to sit at room temperature and sturdy enough as a filling for macaron lollipops.
+The ratios in this chocolate ganache is formulated especially for use as a macaron filling, it's firm enough to sit at room temperature and sturdy enough as a filling for macaron lollipops.
+(For a similarly strong and sturdy filling using white chocolate see: White Chocolate Filling for Macarons.)

 Chocolate ganache macaron filling is one of my favorite fillings because it is so easy to prepare and I always have the ingredients in my pantry.
 Here's a tip: freeze the cream in ice trays, once frozen, pop the cubes out and put it into Ziplock bags.
 This way, you'll always have conveniently portioned amounts of this ingredient on hand for making chocolate macaron filling.
 FURTHER READING: YUMMY MACARON FILLING IDEAS